rodrigoalvesvieira/old-blog/_posts/2013-04-20-bikestartup.md

 Maybe the bicycle could be slightly customized with the subscribing company logo and color.

 The monthly subscription would be calculated for every customer.
 Based on the number of bicycle, parking stations and other equipment requested.
-Of course any damage done to any of the equipment would mean addition cost for the customer.
+Of course any damage done to any of the equipment would mean additional cost for the customer.

 Bicycle transportation is becoming more and more popular (not to mention cool) these days and this idea would make it way more practical for the possibly interested institutions to implement it.